Ashir Azeem

 Ashir Azeem Gill is a Pakistani-Canadian film and television director, actor, writer and former civil services officer who rose to fame through television series Dhuwan in 1994.
-He now hosts a political reform based web-series on his You Tube channel.
+He now hosts a political reform based web-series on his YouTube channel.

 Early life and career

 Ashir Azeem was born in Quetta in 1962 where he attended early schooling.
 He attended the Pakistan Air Force College of Aeronautical Engineering from 1981 to 1984.
 Later, he received a degree in BBA from Institute of Business Administration, Karachi in 1984–1986.
 In 1988, Ashir joined Central Superior Services of Pakistan through "16th Common".
 While working there, he wrote a story about the Pakistan Armed Forces.
 Later, one of his colleagues advised him to create a television serial on his story.
 The serial titled Dhuwan based on his story was aired on Pakistan Television Corporation (now PTV Home) in 1994.
 He appeared in the serial as the lead actor and gained public recognition.
 Dhuwan became popular all over the country and received positive response.
 Ashir then moved to Canada in 2016.
 In 2015, he announced his debut film Maalik which he wrote in 1993.
 The film was directed, written and co-produced by Ashir.
 It was released on 8 April 2016.
 Ashir also acted in Hassan Rana's film Yalghaar.